blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Electrochemical Potential.md

 The two may be explicitly distinguished by the symbols ${\displaystyle E_{reduction}}$ and ${\displaystyle E_{oxidation}}$, with ${\displaystyle E_{oxidation}=-E_{reduction}}$.
 # Nernst Equation
-**Also cover:** Full Nernst Equation, Reaction Quotient, Equilibrium Quotient
+**Also cover:** Full Nernst Equation, Reaction Quotient, Equilibrium Quotient, pH

 The half-cell standard reduction potential ${\displaystyle E_{\text{reduction}}^{\ominus }}$ is given by: